2024 South Korean martial law crisis: Protests against Yoon Suk Yeol

 Later on 4 December, all of the major newspapers in South Korea and the National Union of Media Workers unanimously condemned Yoon and called for his arrest, saying the martial law was illegal and an attempted repeat of the brutal coups of the 1980s.
 At the same time, multiple South Korean celebrities also heavily condemned Yoon.
 The Catholic Bishops' Conference of Korea, the Korean Methodist Church, the National Council of Churches in Korea, and the Korean Church Human Rights Center criticized the declaration of martial law, while the national association of Won Buddhist clerics called for Yoon's impeachment.

 A joint declaration was signed by 370 professors and researchers at Korea University calling for Yoon's impeachment.
 The emergency medical professors of Seoul National University and Seoul National University Hospital also criticized martial law and its attempt to halt the ongoing doctors' strike and supported Yoon's impeachment.
-Especially, the term 'cheodan' in Article 5 of the decree on martial law has sparked strong reactions from both medical professionals and the general public in Korea.
-Although it was translated as 'punishment' in this document, its real-world usage aligns more closely with 'execution', fueling significant controversy.
+In particular, the term "cheodan" in Article 5 of the decree on martial law has sparked strong reactions from both medical professionals and the general public in Korea.
+Although it was translated as "punishment", its real-world usage aligns more closely with "execution", fueling significant controversy.
 The chair of the Chungam High School Foundation called Yoon and Kim Yong-hyun "shameful graduates".
-The school also suspended its uniform policy for students amid concerns over harassment, adding that some of its school bus drivers had been harassed by passersby and that it had received hundreds of protest calls.
-Its student council also issued a statement supporting Yoon's impeachment.
-Five MPs of the PPP from Han Dong-hoon's faction expressed support for amending the constitution to shorten Yoon's term from 2027 to 2026.
-Some PPP legislators also called for amendments shifting power from the president to the prime minister and allowing for power-sharing between parties under a coalition government.
+The school suspended its uniform policy for students amid concerns over harassment, adding that some of its school bus drivers had been harassed by passersby and that it had received hundreds of protest calls.
+Its student council issued a statement supporting Yoon's impeachment.
+Five MPs of the PPP from Han Dong-hoon's faction expressed support for amending the constitution to move Yoon's end of term from 2027 to 2026.
+Some PPP legislators called for amendments shifting power from the president to the prime minister and allowing for power-sharing between parties under a coalition government.